playframework/play-java-angular-seed/README.md

 # :copyright: java-play-angular-seed

-> Java Play 2.6.x + Angular 5 with Angular CLI seed project with full-fledged build process
+> java-play-angular-seed project illustrates how Play Framework can be used to develop backend/services along with AngularJs to develop the front-end/ui.
+This is a totally integrated Java Play 2.6.x + Angular 5 with Angular CLI seed project with full-fledged build process.

+## Used Versions

+* Play Framework: 2.6.7
+* Angular: 5.0.0
+* Angular CLI: 1.5.0

 ## Running